mistycheney/MouseBrainAtlas/README.md

 <a name="param"></a> Parameters
 -----

 Parameter settings are stored as JSON files under the `params` sub-directory.
 Each JSON file specifies a particular set of parameters.
-They are named `param_<param id>.json`. `param_id` can be any string, for example `nissl324`.
+They are named `param_<param id>.json`. `param id` can be any string, for example `nissl324`.
 The default parameter file is named `param_default.json`.

+Parameter fields are allowed to be NaN, in which case the values will be replaced by the corresponding values in the default setting.

 #### Gabor filter bank parameters ##
 * **param_id**: an integer id for this set of parameters, default parameter is id 0 (change to string)